Hair Growth Hacks

 Nettle and Raspberry Leaf Tea Infusion

 I wish I could claim that I came up with this concoction, but this tea is the beautiful brainchild of Lacey Phillips, founder of To Be Magnetic.
 It is a very simple and effective drink that has worked wonders for my hair.
-If I’m being honest, I was expecting it to taste gross for lack of a better word, but it tastes just like ice tea.
+If I’m being honest, I was expecting it to taste gross for lack of a better word, but it tastes just like iced tea.
 I drink mine at room temperature with a splash of lemon in the afternoon, but you can have it any time of day you prefer.
-I will say I saw an almost immediate result once I started drinking this formula, and I cannot recommend it enough.
+I will say I saw an almost immediate result once I started drinking this conconction, and I cannot recommend it enough.

 According to Lacey, this particular infusion is great for skin, nails, and hair and is made from goji berries, red raspberry loose leaf tea, and nettle loose leaf tea.
 Goji berries are rich in vitamin A, C, beta-carotene, and zinc, which encourages hair growth and controls excessive hair fall.
 Goji berries are even used in traditional Chinese medicine to reverse gray hairs.
 Nettle leaves are rich in silica, sulphur, and minerals such as phosphorus, sodium, calcium, potassium, and magnesium, which help fight thinning hair by promoting new growth while also making your hair shinier and healthier.
 Nettles are one of the oldest recorded remedies used for treating and preventing hair loss.
 Finally, red raspberry leaf tea is a rich source of iron, manganese, niacin, calcium, magnesium, selenium, and Vitamins A & C, which help promote soft hair, prevent moisture loss, and increase elasticity.
 Combined, this fusion will leave your skin glowing, your hair thicker, and your nails stronger.